Army Officer Selection Board: AOSB main board

 This is a four-day selection event that consists of a number of different but inter-linked intellectual, physical, mental and aptitude tests.
 It is designed to put candidates for both the Regular Army and Army Reserve under pressure whilst fostering their team spirit and competitiveness.

 The Boards normally run from Tuesday until Friday but a small number each year take place from Thursday until Sunday.

 On arrival, candidates are allocated a number (used instead of their name) and placed into groups.
 As candidates are assessed against a standard and not against each other's performance, strong groups may see a large proportion of their members meet the standard.

 On the last night of the course a formal dinner is held for the candidates.
 The staff are at pains to point out that the meal is not an assessment, and no directing staff are present at the event.

 The details of the physical tasks, command tasks, interviews and academic tests are not made public.
 It is known that the assessment consists of a physical fitness assessment, an individual obstacle course, two multiple-choice tests on current affairs and general knowledge (in the past a third test covered military knowledge), three interviews, a group discussion and essay on current and moral affairs, a 5-minute lecture, individual planning exercise, and both leaderless team tasks and a series of command tasks where a team member commands the rest.
 There are also group races where each group gets an opportunity to test themselves against the other groups undergoing selection at the time.

 Candidates are only permitted to make two attempts to pass the board, which must be separated by a minimum of eight months.

+Chaplains

+Selection for Army chaplains – including regular, reserve, and cadet force roles – takes place at the AOSB.